About Us

 So my wardrobe has always been part of my identity: motifs that show what music I listen to and which bands I support.
 Nerdy sayings and funny slogans.
 And cat shirts… lots of cat shirts… It was obvious that “vegan shirts” would eventually be added to the mix, as preventing animal suffering and exploitation has become a big part of my life.

-However, when searching for cool vegan shirts to complete my wardrobe, I hardly found anything.
-Cuddly motifs with cows and pigs or slogans proclaiming what an excellent vegan you are are not exactly what would go well with the rest of my shirts, which feature evil metal motifs or sarcastic slogans.
-And no one really wants conflict in their wardrobe.
+However, while searching for cool vegan shirts to complete my wardrobe, I could hardly find anything.
+Cutesy motifs with cows and pigs or slogans preaching how great a vegan you are aren’t exactly what goes well with the rest of my shirts, which consist of edgy metal designs or sarcastic quotes.
+And nobody really wants a clash in their wardrobe.

 How did the idea for Carrotees come about?